jjvainav/shrub/packages/core/README.md

-# Modules
+# Description

-An API for modular server-side applications and front-end components.
+Shrub is a simple framework for building modular server-side applications and front-end components.
+The Core package provides a basic API for defining and loading modules.

 ## Creating a Module